beWanja/my-js-projects/rps-game/README.md

 1. Clone or download this project.
 2. Open `index.html` in your browser.
-3. Start playing and try to beat the machine! 🧠🤖
+3. Start playing and try to beat the machine!

 ---

 ##

 Want to make it cooler?
+Here are some suggestions:

-- Add sounds or animations 🎵
+- Add sounds or animations
-- Show win percentages 📊
+- Show win percentages
-- Add a reset score button 🔁
+- Add a reset score button

 ---